 The popularity of the Subway logo is majorly high because of the logo’s staying power and consistency.
-Unlike many companies who are unfaithful to their logo they started out with and changed it completely, Subway’s logo has remained mostly the same from the very start.
+Unlike many companies who are unfaithful to the logos they started out with and changed it completely, Subway’s logo has remained mostly the same from the very start.

-Subway had created a monogram out of those arrows present in the logo and continue to use that in much of the marketing material.
+Subway had created a monogram out of those arrows present in the logo and continues to use that in much of the marketing material.
+The Subway logo represents the entry and exit of Subway.
 Customers can see the monogram everywhere from Subway’s commercials to the paper in which they wrap their sandwiches.

 Amazing facts about Subway